Ahmad33442211/student-store-module/README.md

 - models/ for database models
 - routes/ for API routes
 - tests/ for testing
-- app.js for the main app
+- app.js for the main application
-- server.js to start the server
+- server.js for starting the server
 - db.js for database connection
-- automate.js for automation testing
+- automate.js for automated test output

 ## Installation
 1. Open the project in VS Code